 - Make a "float" and a "sink" pile and put your objects in their corresponding pile.

-- Have students test one object at a time, placing them into their own "float" and "sink" piles as they finish.
+- Ask group members to test one object at a time, placing them into their own "float" and "sink" piles as they finish.
 Have group members then discuss in their groups which objects sank and which objects floated.

 - As groups finish, go around and check their "sink" and "float" piles for correctness.